Sunak marks 100 days as UK prime minister as problems mount – KION546

 Meanwhile, a faction inside the Conservative Party is pushing for immediate tax cuts to encourage growth, despite the damage done by “Trussonomics” just months ago.

-“We need growth or our debts will get bigger,” lawmaker Iain Duncan Smith, a former party leader, said this week.
+“We need growth or our debts will get bigger,” lawmaker Iain Duncan Smith, a former Conservative leader, said this week.
 “Targeted tax reductions will help achieve that.”

 Sunak is resisting both labor unions and tax-cutting Tories.
 He argues that double-digit public sector pay raises would drive inflation even higher and that “the best tax cut right now is a cut in inflation.”